microsoft/IIoT/HOL/IOTHubPiHackathon/Cleanup/README.md

     - Click on "Manage"
     - Click on the "Delete" button

-1. Delete the Remote Monitoring Pre-configured Solution completely if you are not planning to continue to work on the labs in your own time. <br />
+1. Delete the Remote Monitoring Solution Accelerator completely if you are not planning to continue to work on the labs in your own time. <br />
   - Best way to remove all the resources is through the www.azureiotsuite.com microsite
     - Navigate to www.azureiotsuite.com
-    - Click the tile for your pre-configured solution:
+    - Click the tile for your solution accelerator:

       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/SolutionReady.jpg" width="50%" height="50%"/>